gammasoft71/Examples_wxWidgets/src/Components/ArtProvider/README.md

 # ArtProvider

-Shows how to create an ArtProvider widget with wxArtProvider.
+Shows how to create an ArtProvider component with wxArtProvider.

 ## Source